joe-arul/joe-arul.github.io/_pages/experience.md

 - Trained LLMs to detect anomalous (text) commands in security logs with 30% better accuracy than existing solutions on the market.
 (Paper in peer review process)
 - Wrote optimized versions of activation functions in C++ curated to each problem and improved prediction processing speed by 72%.
 - Built callable APIs in Python to be used for model inference and report generation.
-- Currently researching the possibility of using the perplexity scores of causal language models as a means to identify cybersecurity anomalies.

 > Administrative tasks (Cybersecurity courses):